• Skip to primary navigation

 May I just say that this turkey salad doesn’t taste like leftovers?
 In fact, you may want to set aside some turkey ahead of time just so you have enough “left over” to make this salad.

-This turkey salad recipe is based on my popular chicken salad with grapes and walnuts.
-That one is an old-fashioned chicken salad, somewhat similar to a classic Waldorf salad, with the addition of chicken.
+Similar to chicken salad.
+This turkey salad recipe is based on my popular chicken salad with grapes and walnuts, which is somewhat similar to a classic Waldorf salad, with the addition of chicken.
+You can enjoy it on lettuce, or turn it into a sandwich using a wrap, croissant, leftover dinner rolls, and so on.

-I changed it up just a bit.
-I think turkey meat is a bit more savory than chicken so I highlighted that savory aspect by adding green onions and Dijon mustard to the dressing.
+A bit more savory.
+II think turkey meat is a little more flavorful than chicken so I highlighted that savory aspect by adding green onions and Dijon mustard to the dressing.
 I took out the grapes and walnuts but left in the dried cranberries.

 Turkey salad on a large spoon.